teamdeeson/warden/README.md

   * Run ./script/install.sh to install the Symfony application fully
   * Run ./script/config.sh to configure the user account for accessing the dashboard
+  * Run the following the rebuild the assets:

+        php app/console --env=[ENV] assets:install web

 Once set up you can log in using the credentials that you entered when running the config.sh command.